 You can use the Orbix management API to define parent-child relationships between MBeans.
-These relationships are then displayed in the IONA Administrator Web Console, as shown in Figure 3 on page 9.
+These relationships are then displayed in the Administrator Web Console, as shown in Figure 3.

 Parent-child relationships are no longer displayed in the console when the MBean is unregistered by the application (for example, if a bank account is closed).